camoverride/camoverride-personal-blog/_posts/2021-02-21-hitchhiking-kurdistan.md

 ![Map of the Kurdish languages.
 Source: Wikipedia]({{ site.url }}/assets/images/2021-02-21-hitchhiking-kurdistan/kurdish_languages_map.png)

 Zakho was our last stop before Turkey.
-Sketchy like every other border town.
+Sketchy like every border town is sketchy.
 Very bad vibes.
 Conflicting sources of information about the border — we have to walk across.
 We have to take a taxi.
 We should register with the militia before leaving — no, after we reach the Turkish side.
 Hitchhiking will be OK.
 Hitchhiking will get us arrested.
 Whatever.

 Somehow we made it to Turkey.
 We passed through Silopi: truly hellish.
 A diaphanous veil of smog hung over the city.
 The highway had large gravely margins where truckers had pulled off the road to smoke cigarettes, eat kebabs, drink tea.
 A man materialized out of the haze and offered us a ride.